Must be Monday. New podcast! Just click on the fancy logo below.

 A subtrope of Fan Nickname, but not to be confused with it.

-See also: Estrogen Brigade.
+See also Estrogen Brigade and Testosterone Brigade.

 Examples:

-- Azutard (Azumanga Daioh)
+- Azutard or Daiohtard (Azumanga Daioh)

-- 'A proud member of Team Seaslug!' has also been spotted.
+- "A proud member of Team Seaslug!" has also been spotted.

 - Black Knights (Code Geass)